Hard Drive – Replacing Parts

 Other Physical Hard Drive Issues

-There are other physical faults that affect hard drives such as stuck platters, failed motor, etc but these tend to be less common.
+There are other physical faults that affect hard drives such as stuck platters or a failed motor but these tend to be less common.
 Prices are in the same range as head problems.

 Call us on 01923 549001 or contact us for more information about this type of data recovery.